skip to Main Content

 The Founder Journey

-It will be a challenge so, don’t quit your job just yet.
+It will be a challenge, so don’t quit your day job yet.

 The good news:

-Nearly all businesses that solve a significant problem or need, with a bulletproof business model, a sound management team, and a well-developed business plan will get funded.
+Nearly all businesses that solve a significant problem with a bulletproof business model, a sound management team, and a well-developed business plan will get funded.

 The harsh reality: